 Days 7-9: Porto Jofre and Jaguar search.
 Well spend the morning of day 7 driving south along the Tranpantanal Highway to the end of the road at the Cuiaba river.
 This drive offers our best chance to get shots of the gorgeous Scarlet-hooded Blackbird and the stately Maguari Stork.
 We’ll arrive at our hotel in time for a quick lunch, then board our private boat to begin searching for Jaguars.
 This involves cruising up smaller tributaries of the the Cuiabá River, watching carefully for any movement.
 The boatmen also share information with each other via radio, and if a cooperative jaguar is found by another boat, we’ll try to get to the spot as soon as possible.
 We also won’t ignore other photo opportunities, and should encounter the likes of Sungrebes, Black-collared and Great-black Hawks, scores of herons and kingfishers, as well as Giant Otters, Tapirs, Capybara, and possibly even other cat species.
 Three nights will be spent in Porto Jofre in order to give us plenty of chances to track down, and shoot, Jaguars and other Pantanal wildlife.

 Day 10: Pantanal to Nobres.
 Depending on whether we are still after the ultimate Jaguar photo, we may spend more time in the morning on the river, or we may depart earlier to have further time with the many subjects along the Transpantanal highway.
 We’ll then drive back north out of Pantanal to a lodge north of the Chapada dos Guimaraes for our final photo shoots of the tour.
-Our timing is crucial so that we are there for both the active dusk period, and the following early morning, when Blue-and-yellow Macaws gather at a roost site, and offer unrivaled opportunities for photographs.
-A night will be spent in Nobres close to the parrot’s roosting site.
+Our timing is crucial so that we are there for both the active late afternoon period, and the following early morning, when Blue-and-yellow Macaws gather at a roost site, and offer unrivaled opportunities for photographs.
+A night will be spent in a lodge close to the macaw roosting site.

 Day 11: Departure.
-After another session with the beautiful Blue-and-yellow Macaws, we’ll make our way back to the city of Cuiabá, arriving in time for mid-day and afternoon departing flights.
+After another session with the beautiful Blue-and-yellow Macaws, we’ll make our way back to the city of Cuiabá, arriving in time for afternoon departing flights.

 PACE: Relaxed to moderate.
 It’s important to be out early to take advantage of the cooler temperatures and better light.
 Breakfast will typically be at about 5:30-6:00am.
 On most days there will be a lot of downtime after lunch, since the light is poor and it’s usually very hot.
 There is only one especially long drive on this trip, on day 10.
 One afternoon, most of 2 full days, and (if necessary) another morning will be devoted to photographing Jaguars, though we will also photograph birds and other animals when possible; jaguar photography is done by motorboat, and these outings typically last between 4 and 6 hours before returning to the lodge.